Why External Temperature Matters for Wine Cellars

 4. Maintaining Humidity and Monitoring Conditions

 Proper humidity is as important as temperature.
 Low humidity can dry out corks, while high humidity may cause mold.
 Use a humidifier or dehumidifier as needed, and check conditions regularly to ensure optimal wine cellar ambient conditions.
+Advanced systems from the Wine Guardian collection include integrated humidity control for maximum protection.

 Maintenance and Monitoring for Consistent Wine Cooling